-This will be our most active year ever, so please mark your calendar, and return here for box office information.
-The partial schedule, as it now stands:
+This will be our most active year ever, so please mark your calendar, and return here for box office information and updates.
+The schedule, as it now stands:

-Berkshire Gateway Jazz Weekend (in collaboration with Berkshire Gateway Preservation, Inc., Lee, Mass.
+June 15-18: Berkshire Gateway Jazz Weekend (in collaboration with Berkshire Gateway Preservation, Inc.)

-June 16: Ella Swings, with the Vermont Jazz Center Orchestra and Wanda Houston
+- June 16: Ella Swings, with the Vermont Jazz Center Orchestra and Wanda Houston.
+Tickets are available here

-June 17: The New Black Eagle Jazz Band, with special guest Duke Robillard
+- June 17: The New Black Eagle Jazz Band, with special guest Duke Robillard.
+Tickets are available here.

 Aug.
 12: Images of Monk: a centennial salute, the Ted Rosenthal Quintet